audrasjb/wp-core-privacy-data-request-form/README.md

 - ✅ PHP Function to display the Privacy Data Request Form: `wp_get_privacy_data_request_form()`
 - ✅ New Core Widget: `WP_Widget_Data_Request`
 - ✅ Add filters to handle strings customization in the forms
-- ✅ Add possibility to choose either show remove request, export request, or both in PHP Function
+- ✅ Add possibility to choose either to show remove request, export request, or both in PHP Function
-- 🔲 Add possibility to choose either show remove request, export request, or both in Core Widget
+- ✅ Add possibility to choose either to show remove request, export request, or both in Core Widget
 - 🔲 Gutenberg Block
 - 🔲 Accessibility audit
 - 🔲 Security audit